 Reporting complications arising from surgical tourism

 The purpose of submitting this form is to report patient complications experienced by Australians, following reconstructive or cosmetic surgery performed outside Australia.
-Over time, this data will help to build a clearer picture of surgical tourism complications, and will be helpful in contributing to the improvement of safety standards in the industry.
-Only a summary of de-identified data will be captured and use is for ASPS-approved research and reporting purposes.
+Over time, this data will help to build a clearer picture of surgical tourism complications and will help contribute to the improvement of safety standards in the industry.
+Only a summary of de-identified data will be captured, and use is for ASPS-approved research and reporting purposes.

-ASPS wish to acknowledge The British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS) who have made a vital contribution in this area, by establishing a British-based surgical tourism complication form, ensuring better management of complications from procedures abroad.
+ASPS wish to acknowledge The British Association of Aesthetic Plastic Surgeons (BAAPS) who have made a vital contribution in this area, by establishing a British-based surgical tourism complication form, ensuring better management of complications from procedures abroad.

 Are you submitting a complication?

-Select an option below to submit a surgical tourism complication form:
+Select an option below to go to the surgical tourism complication form:

 Featured Stories